bfcamara/bfcamara.com/content/posts/2024/2024-03-04-aws-waf-owasp-juice-shop.md

 **A Web Application Firewall (WAF) is definitely a tool that we should consider using in front of our public face apps and services**.
 Not having a WAF, is like riding a mountain bike without a helmet.
-We should always remember that **a WAF is our fist line of defense, but it doesn't prevent all attacks**.
+We should always remember that **a WAF is our first line of defense, but it doesn't prevent all attacks**.
 As developers, we should write our apps with the OWASP Top 10 list in mind to be sure that our app is secure, even without a WAF.